 To edit a framing around a door

-- Add the Top and Bottom values under Add for Rough Opening to the Height of the door and make a note of the total.
+In the Rough Opening section add the Top and Bottom values to the Height of the door and make a note of the total.
 This total is the length that the door trimmers need to be to reach from the header down through the concrete cutout to the floor.

 In this example, the total for the hinged door is 83", and the total for the garage door is 99".

 Next, click on the wall that has a door with framing that you want to edit to select it and click the Open Wall Detail edit button.